2013 AFF U-16 Youth Championship

 The 2013 AFF U-16 Youth Championship is the 9th edition of the AFF U-16 Youth Championship, organised by the ASEAN Football Federation for the men's under-16 national teams of Southeast Asia.
-It will be hosted by Myanmar.
-It will be played between 20 August to 2 September 2013.
+It was hosted in Myanmar, and was played between 20 August to 2 September 2013.
 A total of 10 teams will play in the tournament.

 Malaysia beat Indonesia 3–2 through penalty shoot-out in the final for their first title in the championship.

 Participant teams

 All eleven member associations of the ASEAN Football Federation were set to take part in the tournament but Thailand and Timor-Leste withdrew.
 Australia was invited by the AFF, they were omitted and the AFF reverted to two groups featuring five teams.